r0nny8000/dca-func/README.md

 Now Git, Azure and Poetry are initiated

-Or simply use
+Or simply use poetry init inside the folder

+Configuring the shell by updating the project toml with python version 3.10.*

+    poetry config --list
+    poetry config virtualenvs.prefer-active-python true
+    pyenv versions
+    pyenv install 3.10.12
+    pyenv local 3.10.12
+    poetry install
+    poetry shell
+    which python

+Switched Python Interpreter in Codium in .vscode/settings.json (or using CMD+Shift+P and "Select Interpreter")

+    {
+        "python.defaultInterpreterPath": "/Users/me/Library/Caches/pypoetry/virtualenvs/marketdata-cli-MiIDVtXc-py3.7/bin/python"
+    }

+Adding azure function as dependency to poetry from requirements.txt

-    poetry init
+    poetry add azure-functions

-inside the folder

 Getting started
 ---------------